FIWARE/tutorials.Short-Term-History/README.md

 }
 ```

->**Troubleshooting:** What if the response is blank ?
+> **Troubleshooting:** What if the response is blank ?
 >
-> * To check that a docker container is running try
+> -   To check that a docker container is running try
 >
->```bash
+> ```bash
->docker ps
+> docker ps
->```
+> ```
 >
->You should see several containers running.
-If `sth-comet`  or `cygnus` is not running, you can restart the containers as necessary.
+> You should see several containers running.
+If `sth-comet` or `cygnus` is not
+> running, you can restart the containers as necessary.

 ### Generating Context Data

-For the purpose of this tutorial, we must be monitoring a system where the context is periodically being updated.
+For the purpose of this tutorial, we must be monitoring a system where the
-The dummy IoT Sensors can be used to do this.
-Open the device monitor page at `http://localhost:3000/device/monitor`
+context is periodically being updated.
+The dummy IoT Sensors can be used to do
+this.
+Open the device monitor page at `http://localhost:3000/device/monitor` and
-and unlock a **Smart Door** and switch on a **Smart Lamp**.
-This can be done by selecting an appropriate the command
+unlock a **Smart Door** and switch on a **Smart Lamp**.
+This can be done by
-from the drop down list and pressing the `send` button.
-The stream of measurements coming from the devices can then
+selecting an appropriate the command from the drop down list and pressing the
+`send` button.
+The stream of measurements coming from the devices can then be
-be seen on the same page:
+seen on the same page:

 ![](https://fiware.github.io/tutorials.Short-Term-History/img/door-open.gif)

-## *minimal* mode - Subscribing STH-Comet to Context Changes
+## _minimal_ mode - Subscribing STH-Comet to Context Changes

-Once a dynamic context system is up and running, under minimal mode, **STH-Comet** needs to be informed of changes in context.
+Once a dynamic context system is up and running, under minimal mode,
-Therefore we need to set up a subscription in the **Orion Context Broker** to notify **STH-Comet** of these changes.
-The details
+**STH-Comet** needs to be informed of changes in context.
+Therefore we need to
+set up a subscription in the **Orion Context Broker** to notify **STH-Comet** of
-of the subscription will differ dependent upon the device being monitored and the sampling rate.
+these changes.
+The details of the subscription will differ dependent upon the
+device being monitored and the sampling rate.

 ### STH-Comet - Aggregate Motion Sensor Count Events

-The rate of change of the **Motion Sensor** is driven by events in the real-world.
-We need to receive
+The rate of change of the **Motion Sensor** is driven by events in the
-every event to be able to aggregate the results.
+real-world.
+We need to receive every event to be able to aggregate the results.

-This is done by making a POST request to the `/v2/subscription` endpoint of the **Orion Context Broker**.
+This is done by making a POST request to the `/v2/subscription` endpoint of the
+**Orion Context Broker**.

-* The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors
+-   The `fiware-service` and `fiware-servicepath` headers are used to filter the
+    subscription to only listen to measurements from the attached IoT Sensors
-* The `idPattern` in the request body ensures that **STH-Comet** will be informed of all **Motion Sensor** data changes.
+-   The `idPattern` in the request body ensures that **STH-Comet** will be
+    informed of all **Motion Sensor** data changes.
-* The notification `url` must match the configured `STH_PORT`
+-   The notification `url` must match the configured `STH_PORT`
-* The `attrsFormat=legacy` is required since **STH-Comet** currently only accepts notifications in the older NGSI v1 format.
+-   The `attrsFormat=legacy` is required since **STH-Comet** currently only
+    accepts notifications in the older NGSI v1 format.

 #### :two: Request: